caneara/snowflake/README.md

 resolve('snowflake')->id(); // (string) "5585066784854016"
 ```

+> **WARNING**: Do not create instances of the Snowflake service, as doing so risks generating matching keys / introducing collisions.
+Instead, always resolve the Snowflake singleton out of the container.
+You can also use the global helper method (see below).

 Since this is a little cumbersome, the package also registers a global `snowflake()` helper method that you can use anywhere.

 ```php